 The Chapel of St Mark is also available to Old Haleians and their children for baptisms, confirmations, weddings and funerals by arrangement with the Chaplain.

 The Hale community is warmly invited to attend our Family Chapel Services twice a term.
-They generally begin at 5.00pm and those gathered are welcome to join us for dinner in the Dining Hall after the service.
+They generally begin at 6.00pm and those gathered are welcome to join us for a light supper afterwards.

 I see the key component of being Chaplain to Hale as providing an open and inclusive version of Anglican Christianity in which we can each find a collective home, while understanding and respecting a whole range of faith traditions and non-religious world views.